bashrc2/epicyon/specification/activitypub.md

 All Objects in [ActivityStreams](https://www.w3.org/TR/activitystreams-core) should have unique global identifiers.
 ActivityPub extends this requirement; all objects distributed by the ActivityPub protocol *MUST* have unique global identifiers, unless they are intentionally transient (short lived activities that are not intended to be able to be looked up, such as some kinds of chat messages or game notifications).
 These identifiers must fall into one of the following groups:

  * Publicly dereferencable URIs, such as HTTPS URIs, with their authority belonging to that of their originating server.
-(Publicly facing content *SHOULD* use HTTPS URIs).
+(Publicly facing content *SHOULD* use HTTPS URIs if the network being used does not have integrated transport security).
  * An ID explicitly specified as the JSON `null` object, which implies an anonymous object (a part of its parent context)

 Identifiers *MUST* be provided for activities posted in server to server communication, unless the activity is intentionally transient.
 However, for client to server communication, a server receiving an object posted to the outbox with no specified `id` *SHOULD* allocate an object ID in the actor's namespace and attach it to the posted object.